xeon-protocol/xeon-dapp/CONTRIBUTING.md

 ## Merging

-- Once the PR is approved and all checks pass, merge the branch into `main`.
+- Once the PR is approved and all checks pass, squash and merge into `main`.
   - Use **squash and merge** to keep the commit history clean (unless the branch contains logically distinct commits that should be preserved).

 ## Maintaining a Clean Codebase

 - Regularly pull the latest changes from `main` into your working branches to avoid conflicts.
 - After merging a branch, delete it to keep the repo clean.
 - Document any significant changes or new features in our project documentation (`README.md` and associated files).

-Adhering to these will keep things running smoothly, reduce the risk of conflicts, and help maintain high-quality and clean code.

 ## Additional Guidelines